-After years of rumors and discussion, Space Jam 2 is officially a go with LeBron James starring, Terence France directing, and Black Panther‘s Ryan Coogler producing.
+After years of rumors and discussion, Space Jam 2 is officially a go with LeBron James starring, Terence Nance directing, and Black Panther‘s Ryan Coogler producing.
 It has all the makings of a potential All-Star team — and yet they still have to fill out the roster.

 In the original, Michael Jordan had the ultimate ’90s squad, with Patrick Ewing, Shawn Bradley, Larry Johnson, Muggsy Bogues, and Charles Barkley as the NBA players who get their powers taken by the Monstars, Larry Bird as Jordan’s rival/golf buddy, Bill Murray as himself/Bird and Jordan’s golf buddy/the Toon Squad’s crucial sub, and Seinfeld actor Wayne Knight as Jordan’s goofy sidekick.